KJCats/My-Notes/3 - Zettelkasten/How to write Mini-Essays.md

 # How to write Mini-Essays

-This Note is heavily inspired by a video of Odysseas^11
+This Note is heavily inspired by a video of Odysseas

 ## They need some rules: